widged/gb-elm-language/en/intro/03-static type.md

 ## Types

-Here is a quick overview of Elm types.
+Here is a quick overview of types available by default in any Elm program.
 They are described each in greater details in the type section.

 Primitives:
 * Strings: `"hello"`.